 The CBD’s list this time around includes yet more destructive North Americans linked to the President, many of whom are not household names over here but have CVs that explain clearly why the CBD are less than enamoured with them:

 - David Bernhardt: “A longtime lobbyist for polluters, he’s worked for decades to weaken the Endangered Species Act.
 As interior secretary…Bernhardt has launched an all-out attack on protections for America’s wildlife”.

 - Andrew Wheeler: Wheeler has “rescinded Obama’s Clean Power Plan, brutally overruled scientists, and gutted auto fuel-efficiency standards.
 He’s also slashed Clean Water Act protections…”.

 - Stephen Miller: “This far-right advisor to the president is like the long-lost brain Trump never had.
 Sadly, that brain is racist.
 Miller has guided American immigration policy into the realm of outright inhumanity”.
 According to the CBD, he is also likely responsible for the “construction of a destructive border wall across precious wilderness”.

 - Donald Trump Jr: The CBD holds a special contempt for the President’s trophy-hunting, endangered species slaying son, saying that “Donald the Younger’s never met an endangered species he doesn’t love to cuddle — once it’s dead.”

-The temptation to just ink in the President’s name for as long as he holds office must have been strong, but these are all strong contenders.
+The temptation to just ink in the President’s name for as long as he holds office must have been almost irresistible, but these are all strong contenders.